 2 Finding an Apartment is Not for the Faint of Heart

-Finding a great apartment (or great roommates) in this city is sort of like finding a needle in a haystack.
-With more and more people moving to SF annually, rents steadily climbing, and apartments becoming scarcer, it can be quite the challenge to find a place to live.
-Instead of playing the dog-eat-dog game on Craigslist, we suggest checking out the studio, 1 and 2-bedroom apartments at RentSFNow.com.
-You get an iconic, historical building with fully updated interiors in the best locations, most being pet-friendly.
+Finding a great apartment (or great roommates) in this city can be quite challenging.
+Instead of playing the dog-eat-dog game on Craigslist, we suggest connecting with one of our knowledgeable agents who can provide in-person and virtual tours and will walk you through the entire rental process, saving you time and reducing stress.
+Check out the studio, 1 and 2-bedroom apartments at RentSFNow.com where you get an iconic rent-controlled, historical building with fully updated interiors in the best locations, with most being pet-friendly.
 Not too shabby!

 3 Always Have a Sweater Handy

 A word of warning: don’t ever leave the house without a sweater on hand.
 Sure, it may be warm and sunny at 11 a.m., but things could drastically change by 3.
 You don’t want to be the one shivering on your hike or on your lunch break just because you want your outfit to look cool.
 Comfort often trumps style in this city, so go ahead, layer up.
 Nothing is more romantic than sweater weather, baby.